agileactors/academy-node-workshop/README.md

 ## Branch Tasks

 Use the fs apis (synchronous or asynchronous) to create a `.env` file for our application.
-The .env holds the environmental variables that our app needs to run such as PORT, NODE_ENV etc.
+The .env holds the environmental variables that our app needs to run such as the DB_USER, DB_PASSWORD, PORT etc.

-1. Provide the **checkEnv** implementation which checks if the .env file exists and if a directory with name `logs` exists at the root directory of the app.
+1. Provide the **checkEnv** implementation which checks if a `.env` file exists.
+2. Also in the **checkEnv** implementation check if a directory with name `logs` exists at the root directory of the app.
-2. Provide the **readEnv** implementation which reads the contents of .env if exists.
+3. Provide the **createEnv** implementation which creates the .env file if not exists.
-3. Provide the **createEnv** implementation which creates the .env file.
+4. Provide the **readEnv** implementation which read the contents of .env if exists.
-4. Use the **os** module to print operating system information the console.
+5. Use the **os** module to print operating system information the console.

 Open the **init.js** file placed in the root directory of the app to start writing your code.